realworldocaml/book/en/variants.md

 ```

 Once we have type definitions at our disposal, we can revisit the
-question of how we write the pattern-match that narrows the type.
+question of how we write the pattern match that narrows the type.
 In
 particular, we can explicitly use the type name as part of the pattern
 match, by prefixing it with a `#`.